By Pradeep Pandey · Co-Founder · 26 min read · Updated

 Calculate your current CMS survey prep time.
 How long does it take to assemble staffing documentation from Aladtec before a survey?
 If the answer is more than two hours, that time cost is a quantifiable reason to consider an alternative with automated documentation.

 Request a demo of SimpleScheduleAI and explain your current Aladtec setup.
 Describe what you have configured in Aladtec, what is not working, and what your CMS survey cycle looks like.
 Ask how SimpleScheduleAI would handle the same scenarios.
-See how it works, start a pilot program, or contact us directly.
+See how it works or contact us directly.

 If you want to stay on self-serve software, request a SmartLinx evaluation.
 SmartLinx requires more implementation investment than Aladtec, but ongoing maintenance is lower once configured because compliance logic is more automated.
 Alternatively, TCP Scheduling is worth evaluating if you want to stay within the TCP vendor ecosystem and have IT capacity for a longer implementation.